mapi68/raspi-info/README.md

 # raspi-info

+**RASPI-INFO: The Swiss Army Knife for Unlocking Your Raspberry Pi's Secrets.**

-**RASPI-INFO is a tool to get a lot of information about your Raspberry Pi.**
+Tired of digging through multiple commands to understand your Raspberry Pi?
+Raspi-info is a comprehensive tool designed to gather a vast array of information about your device in one convenient place.
+Think of it as your essential Swiss Army Knife for Raspberry Pi insights.

-Discover the heartbeat of your Raspberry Pi with raspi-info!
-Unravel its mysteries as you explore system details, CPU performance, network efficiency, and more in a mesmerizing, colorful display.
-From direct shell usage to automatic execution on SSH login, raspi-info offers over 500 "shell tips" to assist you in bash!
+From hardware details and operating system specifics to network configurations, resource usage, and installed software, raspi-info provides a wealth of data to help you monitor, troubleshoot, and understand your Raspberry Pi.
+It's the perfect utility for enthusiasts, developers, and anyone who wants a quick and easy overview of their Raspberry Pi's inner workings.

   [🔍 Overview](#overview) •
   [🚀 Install](#install) •